vlait/2.11BSD-swreg-ioctl/ioctl-mem/README.md

                 default:
                         return(EINVAL);
 ```
-uiomove is used to copy user data in/out of the kernel space , and it also has fault trapping so that trying to address
+uiomove is the general kernel helper used to copy user data in/out of the kernel space , it also has fault trapping so that trying to access
 the CSW on a system where it does not exist will not cause a kernel panic.

 /dev/panel is as much as /dev/mem a "real" file, it is best to be dealt with open/read/write/close rather than the higher
 level file counterparts.

-for example to set an address to the dr
+for example to set a value to the dr
 ```
 main(void)
 {